MayaRosen/facebook-like-android/README.md

 ### Login
 ![image](https://github.com/user-attachments/assets/da198360-9343-48c2-8473-4bd7acfc709a)

 _A preview of the login page._

 ### Homepage
 ![image](https://github.com/user-attachments/assets/4683431c-68b1-43d9-8190-83c5a63f45c4)

 _A preview of the homepage._

 ### Private account
 ![image](https://github.com/user-attachments/assets/b59b8f67-0630-4df5-a724-7e5cbba59ef7)

 _A preview of a user's private account._

 ### Friends and Friend Requests
 ![image](https://github.com/user-attachments/assets/5d39ebf9-559c-46ab-bfe6-8d8e1d58646d)

 _A preview of a user's personal friends and friend requests._

-## **Exploring the Entire System**
-This repository is part of a complete system that includes:

-* The Backend Server Repository
-* The React Frontend Repository

-Visit these repositories to explore the backend and react web components of the project.

----

 ## **Enjoy!**